Dano125/Nitzagram/README.txt

 10. make everything perfect
 11. everything is legal as long as there are no cops 12.if there are cops you need to run fast
+13. go to rule 999
+999. Itamar if you read this we will give you a cookie :)
+1000.
+I love you guys